Frequently Asked Questions (FAQ)

 Kentucky State Seal

-Seal of the Commonwealth of Kentucky
+Commonwealth of Kentucky

-Frequently Asked Questions about Kentucky Colonelcy
+Frequently Asked Questions about the Kentucky Colonel and the Office of the Colonelcy

 Both the public and Kentucky colonels alike have many questions about Kentucky colonels.
 Some of the more frequently asked questions and answers were considered so we have developed this FAQ Page to help answer some of those more common questions we have had over the past few years.